 Low Fees – With some of the lowest fees around, Wealthfront only charges for expense ratio and annual advisory fees.
 The annual fee is only 0.25%, which isn’t much.
 Accounts, transfers, withdrawals, and financial planning tools are all free.

 Multiple Investment Options – As one of the few platforms to offer automatic investing for 529 college savings plans, Wealthfront stands out.
 It’s an excellent addition, but you’ll want to check with your state to make sure you’re getting the best bang for your buck.
 You also have the option of taxable accounts, IRAs including Roth and SEP, and trusts.
 It’s a pretty diverse collection to pick from.

 Tax-Loss Harvesting – Most online advisors have tax-loss harvesting on taxable accounts.
 But Wealthfront does this every single day as part of their PassivePlus suite of tools.
 That’s 365 opportunities to lower your tax bill.
 It’s automatic and lets you sit back and relax while they look for ways to make your money go further.

 Cash Account – Opening a savings account with Wealthfront only takes $1.
-You earn a very nice 2.24% APY, and your capital has FDIC insurance for up to a million dollars.
+You earn an industry best 2.51% APY, and your capital has FDIC insurance for up to a million dollars.
 Your cash account is free – you won’t pay advisory costs.
 And taking money out any time is free, too.